 There are quite a few things you need to prepare for when approaching a cohesive brand and some music brand challenges to overcome.

 But branding goes way beyond these few things.
-Your brand is how your fan perceives you.
+Your brand is how your fans perceive you.

 If you have not come across one of Bobby’s articles, books or classes you must be living under a rock because this man is prolific!